Gabriel (footballer, born September 1992): Loan spells (2014–2018)

 On 1 September 2014, Gabriel joined Serie B side Carpi on a season-long loan from Milan.
 Serving as the first-choice goalkeeper, he played 39 league games out of 42, all as a starter, and contributed to the club's successful season, in which they finished at the top of the table and won their first-ever promotion to Serie A.

 For the 2015–16 season, Gabriel moved to Serie A club Napoli, once again on a season-long loan.
 Serving as Pepe Reina's understudy, Gabriel finished the season with four appearances (one in the league, three in Europa League).

 Gabriel went back to Milan for the 2016–17 season.
 However, being second-choice to Gianluigi Donnarumma, he didn't get any playing time in the competitive games during the first half of the season.
 In January 2017, he was loaned out to Cagliari for the rest of the season.
-However, he still didn't get regular playing time, making only three appreances.
+However, he still didn't get regular playing time, making only three appearances.

 After returning to Milan for the 2017–18 season, Gabriel once again failed to make any competitive appearance, having fallen back to fourth choice behind the Donnarumma brothers and Marco Storari.
 On 30 January 2018, he was loaned out to Serie B side Empoli for the remainder of the season.